vaidehi-karve/lights-out/README.md

 <iframe
   src="assets/uni_plot.html"
   width="800"
-  height="500"
+  height="600"
   frameborder="0"
 ></iframe>

 ### How Long Will My Lights Be Out?
 This heat map demonstrates the average power outage duration by U.S. state with darker colors indicating a longer outage duration and lighter colors indicating a shorter outage duration.
-Note that Alaska and Rhode Island are displayed as black because these states do not have any reported outages within the dataset.
+Western states tend to have a lower power outage duration, whereas eastern states have longer outage durations.

 <iframe
   src="assets/bi_plot.html"